 PRB’s 2019 World Population Data Sheet Shows Worldwide Total Fertility Rate Continues to Decline; India to Overtake China as World’s Most Populous Country by 2050

-WASHINGTON, DC, September 17, 2019—Fertility in the United States dropped to the lowest level in recorded history, with women having an average of 1.7 births in their lifetime.
+WASHINGTON, D.C.—Fertility in the United States dropped to the lowest level in recorded history, with women having an average of 1.7 births in their lifetime.
 This is according to the 2019 World Population Data Sheet, released today by Population Reference Bureau (PRB), the nonprofit that uses data to inform policy decisionmakers around the world.

 Produced by PRB annually since 1962, the Data Sheet provides a unique snapshot of the demographic trends reshaping our world today and in the future by charting the most critical population, life, and health indicators for more than 200 countries and territories.
 With more than 50 countries, including the United States, scheduled to conduct a census in the coming year, this year’s Data Sheet also provides a look at the history of census-taking going back thousands of years.